FinanceCalculator/LoanCalculator-iOS/README.md

 # LoanCalculator-iOS
-Loan Calculator is Work-in-progress EMI Caculator and Loan details manager iOS application.
+Loan Calculator is Work-in-progress EMI Caculator and Loan details manager iOS application Specifically made using SWIFTUI.

 ### Plugins Used